 For cooking meat at night, lights give you the ability to see your meat with crystal clarity, enabling you to cook your steaks to perfection every time.
 If you live in a climate that gets chilly in winter you might consider installing a patio heater or fire pit to warm the place up a bit.
 You don’t want your nice outdoor area going unused for a good portion of the year just because of the weather.
 Always have insect repellent on hand so your parties don’t get ruined by pesky little uninvited guests.
 Your builder can also install a built in repellent system to cover your entire outdoor area.
 If bugs were not enough, smoke in your guest eyes is not comfortable so don’t forget the exhaust hood.
 So you don’t end up serving cold food get some warming drawers.
 Make sure you have enough electrical outlets to run your fridge and other appliances and have a sink installed so you can keep your hands and cooking implements clean without running backwards and forwards to the indoor kitchen.
 An ice machine is also convenient (no ugly, bulky coolers) and of course the wine storage.

-If you would like more interesting suggestions for your backyard areas you can visit your local Arthur Rutenberg Homes model.
+If you would like inspiration for your backyard areas, you can visit your local Arthur Rutenberg Homes model.
 Find your closest model here.